trws2/finance_data/README.md

 # Generate texts from Peter Lynch's books

-The repo is for building a LLM from stratch using two books written by Peter Lynch.
+The repository is for building a LLM from stratch using two books written by Peter Lynch.

 Output:
 ```